Atomistic order parameters

 Using groups from an NDX file

 gorder also supports using groups from NDX files.
 Let's suppose our NDX file already contains a group called TailCarbons, which specifies all the carbons to use.
 We no longer need to specify them using the complex regular expression from the previous example and can simply select the group.
-Our input YAML file will look like this:
+Our configuration YAML file will look like this:

 structure: system.tpr